This post was updated on September 20, 2022

 Use your marketing data to identify weaknesses in your lead nurturing process.
 Then, make gradual changes to see if the adjustments yield the results you want.

-In the next section, we’ll look a little closer at how to measure your lead nurturing results.
+The next section will examine how to measure your lead nurturing results.

 How to measure your lead nurturing campaign results

 Before you launch a lead nurturing campaign, it’s crucial to establish a baseline for your lead-to-sale conversion rate.